-- their Custody Assets have or will Transfer to a Nominated Broker (or be Distributed to a broker of their own choosing) in whole and without the need for the JSAs to liquidate their holdings to meet their Share of Costs; and - their Client Money will, subsequent to a final Client Money distribution being declared, be returned in full and without deduction for their respective share of the costs of distributing the CMP, subject to a Clients' total claim for compensation not exceeding £85k.
+- their Custody Assets have or will Transfer to a Nominated Broker (or be Distributed to a broker of their own choosing) in whole and without the need for the JSAs to liquidate their holdings to meet their Share of Costs; and - their Client Money will, subsequent to a final Client Money distribution being declared, be returned in full and without deduction for their respective share of the costs of distributing the CMP.

+The above is subject to an FSCS Protected Claimant's total claim for compensation not exceeding £85k.
 Clients with Client Assets of more than £85k were required to confirm that they wanted to claim FSCS compensation.

-Working with Clients directly and the FSCS and Investment Managers where appropriate, the JSAs have now helped more than 99% of all Clients qualify for FSCS compensation.
+Working with Clients directly. and the FSCS and Investment Managers where appropriate, the JSAs have now helped more than 99% of all Clients qualify for FSCS compensation.